TeunBoekholt/individual-assignment-IoT/README.md

 * The LLM uses LMIC, which (as I understand it) is a library used for briding the gap between LoRa (the physical hardware) and LoRaWAN (the networking protocol)
 * The LLM adds a 10% safety margin to the Nyquist Frequency.
 * The LLM uses mutexes, which it explained – after I prompted it some more – are basically keys used for the synchronous used of variables to prevent (for example) one task from writing variables that are currently being read.
 This actually seems like very useful functionality, and in hindsight I will look into for designing the FreeRTOS pipeline for our group project.
 * The LLM doesn't specify for each task what core to use.
-It explained it did so as to
+It explained it did so as to 'Maximize CPU Utilization', 'Simplify Code Portability' and 'Reduce Context Switching Overhead'.